KarlKrabb/Numericoder/README.md

 ## Getting Started

-This is a numericode encoder and decoder coded using Next.js, React Typescript and Jest/React Testing.
+This is a numericode encoder and decoder coded using Next.js, React Typescript with unit tests done using Jest/React.
+I also have added eslinting configs as well as the eslint plugin for vscode.

 The front end is a single page web app with a react component that contains a single input, with both the encode and decode buttons below, as well as the output paragraph.